RetroDECK/ES-DE/USERGUIDE-DEV.md

 It's recommended to run this utility with the _Show hidden games_ setting enabled as orphaned gamelist.xml folder entries may otherwise not get purged.

+If a system has a flatten.txt file present in the root of its directory, then the system will be completely skipped and an error will be logged (using folder flattening is strongly discouraged in general).

 Note that there are no guarantees that any processed gamelist.xml files will be usable in any other applications than ES-DE.
 An attempt is made to retain the file structure but data unknown to ES-DE may get purged during cleanup.

 If the utility finds any data to be removed, a backup of the old files will be made.
 This will end up in a `CLEANUP` directory and will contain a date and time stamp.
 For example: